jsfehler/pytest-splinter4/README.rst

     By default it's the all known system mime types (via mimetypes standard library).

 * splinter_browser_load_condition
-    Browser load condition, python function which should return True.
+    Browser load condition, a python function which should return True.
     If function returns False, it will be run several times, until timeout below reached.

 * splinter_browser_load_timeout